JyotiSunkara/Bias-Variance-Tradeoff/README.md

 ```
 - Here, `Y_test` represents the correct output value for the input data point.

-### Listed are the plots for the models obtained using the `LinearRegression()` function using the first randomly generated test set for the respective polynomials.
+### Listed are the plots for the models obtained using the `LinearRegression()` function using the first test set for the respective polynomials.

 ![Model](./Images/Q2.jpg)